fjolnir/Tranquil/Docs/Tranquil Spec.md

 ## Flow Control

 Flow control blocks are different from standard blocks in that they are statements only, and can therefore not be used as expressions.
-They also execute within the parent block (Unlike standard blocks which have their own execution context) which means that if one returns from  inside a flow control block, the parent block is returned from.
+They also execute within the parent block (Unlike standard blocks which have their own execution context) which means they do not create a new scope; and that if one returns from  inside a flow control block, the parent block is returned from.

 ## Objects